 PresentCurrent upheaval, breakthrough, or period of rapid transformationFear of change, avoiding necessary disruptionWhat structures are currently being challenged?

-FutureImpending change, opportunity for growth through disruptionPotential for chaos if change is resistedWhat areas of life are ripe for transformation?
+FutureImpending change, opportunity for growth through disruptionPotential for chaos if change is resistedWhat can be done to make the most of the transformation and avoid chaos?

 The author has been professionally reading tarot for the last 20 years.